 I pushed my city bike through streets and over hills.
 After a couple of hours I found myself on a path through a forest.
 My crappy bike was obviously not made for a track like this and the sun was merciless burning on my back.
 What made things worse, was that I only had one bottle of water with me, which was already almost empty when I arrived in the forest.

 I was wondering…

 So, I was taking another break and I was looking at my burned calories on my Apple Watch (Series 0 at that time! 😅).
 I definitely closed all of my rings on that day, I can tell you!
-While I was rationalize my last water reserves and starring on the trees, I was wondering:
+While I was rationing my last water reserves, I was staring at the trees and thought:

 “For a very hot and active day like this, I definitely do not drink enough.
 But how much higher would be the recommended water intake in circumstances like this?”

 Fire up Xcode

 In October 2015, I finally fired up Xcode and did that magical “File -> New Project” thing.
 Back then, I did not have much experience with Swift (version 2.0 was just released).
 So, I also saw this new side project as a good opportunity to finally learn Swift in more detail.
 Way too soon, our Canadian visas expired and we decided to move to New Zealand and continue our work and travel experience there.